In LINQ, OrderByDescending operator is used to sort list/collection of items in descending order.

 End Class

-If you observe the above example we are using OrderByDescending operator sort list items in descending order.
+The above example shows that we used the OrderByDescending operator to sort list items in descending order.

-Following is the result of using LINQ OrderByDescending operator to sort list items in descending order.
+Following is the result of using the LINQ OrderByDescending operator to sort list items in descending order.

 Suresh Dasari